 At the undergraduate level we offer nine programs that cover a broad spectrum of Geography.
 We offer BA and BSc degrees at both the Honours and General levels as well as combined programs.
 Our newest undergraduate program is the Geography and Geomatics degree.

-At the graduate level, we offer MA, MES, MSc and PhD degrees in four fields of specialization: Environmental and Resource Management, Earth Surface Processes, Human, and Geomatics.
+At the graduate level, we offer MA, MES, MSc and PhD degrees in four fields of specialization: Environmental and Resource Management, Environmental Science, Human, and Geomatics.

 The mission statement of the Department of Geography and Environmental Studies stresses its commitment to: continuing to provide a dynamic undergraduate program covering a full range of knowledge, techniques and applications in geography and environmental studies; providing an array of stimulating undergraduate courses as a service to students from other disciplines; a graduate program emphasizing independent knowledge generation; faculty members engaged in developing new knowledge, innovative technical and educational approaches, with national and international horizons and fields of activity.

 |CBC: Low snow melt drying up Old Crow Flats, says Dr. Brent Wolfe

 |Centre for Cold Regions and Water science to host open house

 |Dr. R. McLeman discusses world's first climate change refugee in The Globe

 |Dr. Philip Marsh named Canada Research Chair in Cold Regions Water Science